gregtwallace/certwarden.com/docs/2_getting_started/5_first_account.md

 # First ACME Account

-Now that everything is configured, its time to start using LeGo.
+Now that everything is configured, its time to start using Cert Warden.
 If an error is encountered during any of these steps, navigate to `Logs` and review the most recent logs (at the top) to find out what went wrong.